hisarandre/microservice-history/README.md

 ### Run local

-0. First, clone the Patient repository
+0. First, clone the History repository

    Launch the database :
 1. Make sure that you have MongoDB installed.